Skip to content

 Share this

-This programme is designed to help you become a powerful voice for mainstreaming gender and diversity into your working systems and practices.
+This programme is designed to help you become a powerful voice for mainstreaming gender, diversity, equality, and inclusion into your mine action working systems and practices.

 Aim